 - GitKraken: One of the best-looking git clients around, might be easier for you to get used to git. (free for non-commercial projects)

 - Tower: One of the most advanced git clients around

-Git Terminal If you plan to use terminal as well, you first have to download Git from Git SCM to start.
-As a windows-user, I find windows terminal and bash creepy.
+Git Terminal If you plan to use the terminal as well, you first have to download Git from Git SCM to start.
+As a windows-user, I find windows terminals and bash creepy.
 I recommend you to download Cmder as a replacement.
 Colorized, lots of customizations and stability makes using terminal less spooky.
 Next article, I will write down how to start working on your repository.